ecohealthalliance/wab-net-website/README.md

 The following commands will install the dependencies, download the EC5 data, and start the app running on your local machine.

+*Note about running locally:* Running the site locally requires environment variables which are set in the site's [`docker-compose.yml`](https://github.com/ecohealthalliance/infrastructure/blob/master/ansible/main/roles/deploy-wabnet/compose/docker-compose.yml) file in the [infrastructure](https://github.com/ecohealthalliance/infrastructure/) repo.
+Some of the variables are secret, and are encrypted in my_secure.yml in the same repo (the Ansible vault).

 ```bash
 pip install -r requirements.pip
 python manage.py makemigrations wabnet